 - A comprehensive guide from the University of South Florida for students living with mental health disorders who are preparing to, or are already, studying abroad.
 Much of the information regarding mental health wellness is applicable to all students, regardless of their mental health status.

-- Mobility International USA A comprehensive hub for information and resources for students with all types of disabilities and other medical considerations who are preparing to study abroad.
+- Mobility International USA is a comprehensive hub for information and resources for students with all types of disabilities and other medical considerations who are preparing to study abroad.

-- Feely, Chris.
-Six Tips Every Diabetic Should Read Before Studying Abroad.
+- Chan Hodges, Liam.
+“Handling Illness While Abroad.”
 Unpacked: A Study Abroad Guide for Students Like Me.
+(2018)

 - Gillhespy, Laura.
 Toxic Talk: Trying to Lip Read in China.
 BBC News, 12 May 2016